NeutrinosPlatform/cordova-plugin-ml-text/README.md

 ![N|Solid](https://developers.google.com/vision/images/text-structure.png "Difference between blocks, lines and words")

+The value imgWidth and imgHeight return the size of the processed image.
+Depending on the imgType the image could be resized.
 - **errorCallback**
 The **`errorCallback`** function returns `Scan Failed: Found no text to scan` if no text was detected on the image.
 It also return other messages based on the error conditions.